 Fingers crossed this never, ever happens! =/

-Book or Kindle, pen & notebook, camera.
+A book, audiobook or Kindle, pen & notebook, camera.

 Reading, journaling, and documenting my travels are relaxing pastimes for me.
 If hit with a bit of anxiety, I can find solace in quietly reading or writing.